 Please note that if your water heater is eight years or older, the issue could be more serious than the above problems and require water heater replacement.

-Water Heater Maintenance & Replacement Services in Lake County, Illinois
+Water Heater Replacement Services in Lake County, Illinois

 If you’re experiencing water heater problems in Lake County, Illinois, you can count on Water Tight Plumbing & Sewer for trustworthy services.
 Our plumbers offer water heater repair, replacement, and maintenance in Antioch, Beach Park, Winthrop Harbor, Buffalo Grove, Deerfield, Fox Lane, Gages Lake, Grayslake, Gurnee, Libertyville, Lindenhurst, Mundelein, North Chicago, Round Lake, Round Lake Beach, Vernon Hills, Waukegan, Wheeling, Wildwood, Zion, and the surrounding areas.
 Call us at 847-623-6810 for plumbing help!

 Don’t hesitate to contact us for an estimate on sewer installation, cleaning, or repair.
 As your 24/7 Plumber, we’ll get back to you as soon as possible.
-Call 847-623-6810 for emergency plumbing help.
+Call 847-623-6810 for emergency services.